-i Revenue from trade taxes (% of trade sector)
+i.
+Revenues from trade taxes (% of trade sector)

 This sub-component measures the amount of tax on international trade as a share of exports and imports.
 The formula used to calculate the ratings for this sub-component was: $(V{max} - V_i) / (V{max} - V{min})$ multiplied by 10. $V_i$ represents the revenue derived from taxes on international trade as a share of the trade sector.
 The values for $V{min}$ and $V{max}$ were set at zero and 15%, respectively.
 This formula leads to lower ratings as the average tax rate on international trade increases.
 Countries with no specific taxes on international trade earn a perfect 10.
 As the revenues from these taxes rise toward 15% of international trade, ratings decline toward zero.
-(Note that, except for two or three extreme observations, the revenues from taxes on international trade as a share of the trade sector are within the 0%-to-15% range.)

-Sources International Monetary Fund, Government Finance Statistics Yearbook (various issues); International Monetary Fund, International Financial Statistics (various issues).
+Sources International Monetary Fund, Government Finance Statistics Yearbook; International Monetary Fund, International Financial Statistics.